 The Centrepolis Accelerator, housed in Lawrence Technological University’s Enterprise Center in Southfield, is 6,300 square feet of business assistance for physical product developers and manufacturing companies, a unique niche among accelerators in Michigan.
 Clients include climatech, manufacturing startups, and existing companies looking to move up to the next level in product innovation.
 Services include product design, engineering, and prototyping, as well as business planning services, office space, co-working space, workshops, mentors, and events.

-Lawrence Technological University is one of only 13 private, technological, comprehensive doctoral universities in the United States.
+Lawrence Technological University is one of only 13 independent, technological, comprehensive doctoral universities in the United States.
 Located in Southfield, Mich., LTU was founded in 1932 and offers more than 100 programs through its Colleges of Architecture and Design, Arts and Sciences, Business and Information Technology, Engineering, and Health Sciences.
 PayScale lists Lawrence Tech among the nation’s top 11 percent of universities for alumni salaries.
 Forbes and The Wall Street Journal rank LTU among the nation’s top 10 percent.
 U.S. News and World Report lists it in the top tier of the best colleges in the Midwest.
 Students benefit from small class sizes and a real-world, hands-on, “theory and practice” education with an emphasis on leadership.
 Activities on Lawrence Tech’s 107-acre campus include more than 60 student organizations and NAIA varsity sports.